 Any data that identifies you, or could be used to identify you, which is submitted to and/or collected by Uversity.

-Uversity is a registered charity (CHY No 20874) and company limited by guarantee (No. 520514).
-Uversity awards Higher Education Scholarships to Adult Learners to enrol on Bachelor’s Degree Programmes for the first time at one of the participating institutions on the island of Ireland (the “Programme”).
-In this Notice, the use of “we”, “us”, and “our” means Uversity.
+Uversity is a registered charity (No. 20083199) and company limited by guarantee (No. 520514).
+Uversity awards Higher Education Scholarships to Adult Learners to enrol on a Bachelor’s Degree Programme, for the first time, at one of the participating institutions on the island of Ireland (the “Programme”).
+In this Statement, the use of “we”, “us”, and “our” means Uversity.

 Uversity collects certain information about you in order to assess your eligibility and suitability for a scholarship and for the purposes of administering the scholarship if you are successful.
 We collect and use information relating to prospective, current and former applicants for the Programme, both through our online application form and through our offline process.